 State-owned COSCO Shipping company describes itself as the world’s largest, with over 1,000 ocean-going ships.
-To this, one must consider China’s fishing fleet which is unquestionably by far the world’s largest.
+One must also consider China’s fishing fleet which is unquestionably by far the world’s largest.
 In sum, the monetary value of trade transactions alone, important as it is, does not capture all of China’s needs for unfettered use of the sea.

 Regarding China’s vulnerability, more important than the lucubration’s of Western analysts are the views expressed by the Chinese themselves.
 In 2003, President Hu Jintao acknowledged that China faced a “Malacca dilemma,” alluding to its broad dependence on imports of oil from the Gulf and its inability to defend that vulnerability.
 Experts on China can give informed explanations for President Hu’s admission.
-It may be as prosaic as an acknowledgment of an obvious and undeniable fact.
 More recently, The Economist (July 6, 2019, p.
 47) quotes “Hu Bo, a prominent naval strategist at Peking University…” as saying “…it would be a ‘suicide mission’ for China to take any actions that might provoke a blockade….”
-(Mr. Hu is Director of the Center for Maritime Strategy Studies and Research Professor at the Institute of Ocean Research, Peking University and more recently director, South China Sea Strategic Probing Initiative.)
+(Mr. Hu is Director of the Center for Maritime Strategy Studies and Research Professor at the Institute of Ocean Research, Peking University and more recently director, South China Sea Strategic Probing Initiative.)**

-It’s intriguing but probably impossible to know what President Hu and professor Hu think of Westerners’ views that China is not vulnerable to coercion from the sea, or, if China might be, such effects would be too slow to have strategic utility in war.
-As noted, this latter possibility, also expressed by Collins, suggests a difference in planning horizons: US— short and eager; Chinese—long and patient.
-Adoption of blockade—widely believed (without thorough, authoritative analysis) as likely to be slow-acting— would indicate that the US is itself patient, steadfast, and willing to stay the course on behalf the goals it seeks in war—most likely the restoration of the status quo ante.
+It’s intriguing but probably impossible to know what President Hu and professor Hu think of some Westerners’ views that China is not vulnerable to coercion from the sea, or, if China might be, such effects would be too slow to have strategic utility in war.
+As noted, this latter possibility, also expressed by Collins, suggests a difference in planning horizons: US — short and eager; Chinese — long and patient.
+Adoption of blockade, widely believed (though without thorough, authoritative analysis) as likely to be slow acting, would indicate that the US is itself patient, steadfast, and willing to stay the course on behalf the goals it seeks in war — most likely confined to the restoration of the status quo ante.

-Before moving on to the nature of a possible war with China and proposed actions that the US might take against it, we have to look at a highly pertinent question: What effect would US adoption of blockade have on China’s naval building plans?
+Before moving on to the nature of a possible war with China and proposed actions that the US might take against it, we have to look at a highly pertinent question: How would China likely react to US adoption of blockade?

-Regretfully, we may be looking at a classic expression of the security dilemma.
-If the US adopts a blockade strategy vs. China, that action would likely trigger China’s obvious reaction: acquisition of a “great” navy to counter the US—with resulting bad relations, if not an occasion for war, with America.
-Though China’s naval building programs might require years to achieve something approaching parity with the US, it is hardly too early to consider how to avoid adding a naval arms race to the many issues that have contributed to the downward slide of US relations with China over at least the last five years.
+Regrettably, we may be looking at a classic expression of the security dilemma.
+If the US adopts a blockade strategy vs. China, that action would likely trigger China’s obvious reaction: acquisition of a “great” navy to counter the US — with resulting bad relations, if not an occasion for war, with America.
+Though China’s naval building programs may yet require years to achieve something approaching parity with the US, it is hardly too early to consider how to avoid adding a naval arms race to the many issues that have contributed to the downward slide of US relations with China over at least the last five years.

 It must be added that, even if the US should formally eschew blockade, the situation would not necessarily change for the better.
-China’s planners, following the universal dictate that their first obligation is to defend the nation’s vulnerabilities—independent of any specific threat that may arise—will likely build a great navy for that purpose.
-(Here we find yet another reason of why the relations between the great powers always tend to be “tragic,” as John Mearsheimer argues in The Tragedy of Great Power Politics (NY: W.W.
-Norton, 2001).
+China’s planners — following the universal dictate that the planner’s first obligation is to defend the nation’s vulnerabilities, independent of any specific threat that may arise — will likely build a great navy for the purpose of national maritime defense.
+It would unwise for the US not to make its competitive and, especially, its cooperative plans based on that assumption.

 Proposed Actions vs. China

-These actions have the same general shape as those against Russia (see the Blockade: Military-Economic Warfare vs. Russia post.)
-However, because of China’s sense of deep historical grievance against the West, public characterization of blockade vs. China should be as carefully crafted as possible to minimize the danger that China could claim, to its own people and to regional neighbors, that it is being “bullied” by a US antagonist who is over-exploiting a position of strength.
+The actions described here would have the same general shape as those against Russia (see the Russia post).
+However, because of China’s deep historical grievance against the West, public characterization of blockade vs. China should be as carefully crafted as possible to minimize the danger that China could claim, to its own people and to regional neighbors, that it is being “bullied” by a US antagonist who is over-exploiting a position of strength.

 There are a number of other important differences.
-In contrast to Russia, China can achieve its possible military objectives only by controlling the seas along its periphery.
-While the US always has, and likely would pursue, the option of seeking to deny Chinese forces such control, blockade, as it is used here, is a sea denial strategy focused broadly on the world ocean, from China’s most distant trading partners right up to China’s home waters.
+In contrast to Russia, China could achieve its possible military objectives only by controlling the seas along its periphery.
+The US has and would pursue the option of seeking to deny Chinese forces such control.

-Hammes, Mirsky and Collins distinguish between near and far blockade.
-Global blockade being addressed here, at the strategic level, and does not make that distinction, though at the operational and tactical levels it is quite valid.
-In addition, blockade would deny China ability to exploit any territorial gains it might achieve and thus subsumes Deterrence through Denial as proposed by Erickson.*
+Hammes, Mirsky, and Collins distinguish between near and far blockade.
+Global blockade being addressed here at the strategic level does not make that distinction, though at the operational and tactical levels it is quite valid.

 Finally, there would be no NATO-like framework for military and political cooperation with Indo-Pacific friends and allies of the US, who may have conflicting interests in the issues at stake.
 The review of pros and cons that follows here will focus mainly on the second scenario, assertions of Chinese sovereignty over areas at sea.